 Kerravala says Extreme Networks is working with customers and partners to implement security measures that help build trust, and to enable an agile and productive workforce wherever employees are.

 Extreme Networks is also boosting ExtremeCloud IQ cloud capabilities to provide ‘unlimited’ data to its customers.
 Existing ExtremeCloud IQ subscribers will be upgraded to unlimited data in this calendar year.

-For customers in Australia and New Zealand, the data will reside in a Sydney-based cloud data centre.
-Globally, ExtremeCloud IQ leverages 15 regional data centres hosted by Amazon and Google, with Microsoft data centres coming soon.
+For customers in Australia and New Zealand, the data will reside in a Sydney-based cloud data center.
+Globally, ExtremeCloud IQ leverages 15 regional data centers hosted by Amazon and Google, with Microsoft data centers coming soon.